actions/setup-node/README.md

 This action sets by node environment for use in actions by:

 - optionally downloading and caching a version of node - npm by version spec and add to PATH
-- TODO: registering problem matchers for error output
+- registering problem matchers for error output
 - TODO: configuring authentication for npm packages
 - TODO: configuring proxy if the runner is configured to use a proxy (coming with private runners)